j4k0m/Born2beroot/README.md

 ## AppArmor
 AppArmor proactively protects the operating system and applications from external or internal threats and even zero-day attacks by enforcing a specific rule set on a per application basis.
 Security policies completely define what system resources individual applications can access, and with what privileges.
 Access is denied by default if no profile says otherwise.
 A few default policies are included with AppArmor and using a combination of advanced static analysis and learning-based tools, AppArmor policies for even very complex applications can be deployed successfully in a matter of hours.

+## Aptitude
+Aptitude is front-end to advanced packaging tool which adds a user interface to the functionality, thus allowing a user to interactively search for a package and install or remove it.
+Initially created for Debain, Aptitude extends its functionality to RPM based distributions as well.

+## Apt and Aptitude
+- Apt-get being a lower level package manager is restricted only to command line, while Aptitude being a higher-level tool has a default text-only interactive interface along with option of command-line operation by entering required commands.
+- While apt-get lacks UI, Aptitude has a text-only and interactive UI
+- Aptitude has a better package management than apt-get

 ## How does virtualization work?
 Software called hypervisors separate the physical resources from the virtual environments—the things that need those resources.
 Hypervisors can sit on top of an operating system (like on a laptop) or be installed directly onto hardware (like a server), which is how most enterprises virtualize.
 Hypervisors take your physical resources and divide them up so that virtual environments can use them.